- 4 p.m.

 The City Planning Department must evaluate the impact of any potential development as a result of a Comprehensive Plan Map Amendment as it relates to the maximum developable potential of the request.
-The City must evaluate the impact of the proposal to:
+The proposal is evaluated for:

 - Capacities of solid waste

 - Existing or planned park space (residential development only)

 - Potable water

 In addition, the impact of any residential development must be evaluated against the existing school system capacity.

 The Department prepares the agenda for Planning Board meetings.
 Planning Board meetings are held the 2nd Monday of each month at 4 p.m., unless otherwise scheduled due to holidays or City Commission meeting dates.
 For information concerning Planning Board agenda items, please call the Planning and Land Use Department at 850-872-3025.

 For applications please see: Application Forms for Planning Board

 The City of Panama City issued a Conditional Development Order to Suzuki Motor America, Inc. for 1 Suzuki Way in Panama City, Florida on April 28, 2021.